 Some of the best airports in Europe, based on the quality of their facilities, include:

-- Helsinki Airport in Finland – Located 20 kilometers north of the Finish capital, Helsinki Airport boasts a scenic terrace, an art gallery and even an on-site aviation museum.
+- Helsinki Airport in Finland – Located 20 kilometres north of the Finish capital, Helsinki Airport boasts a scenic terrace, an art gallery and even an on-site aviation museum

 - Zurich Airport in Switzerland – Modern and comfortable design and an abundance of relaxing lounges define this airport outside the Swiss capital.
 Transit passengers with long layovers are also able to make use of the on-site bicycle and inline skate rental service.